 "When I was studying relativistic astrophysics, I thought I was dealing with very complex systems," Smarr said.
 "I would look at the Milky Way's sister galaxy, the Andromeda Galaxy, and thought it was complicated because it contains more than 100 billion stars.
 But as I began to think about my own body, I realized it contained 100 trillion microbes, bacteria.
 That is 1,000 times the stars that are in the Andromeda or Milky Way, and that's pretty complicated.

 "So I felt we should turn the telescope the other direction and explore the universe within," he said.
-"Over time, every few months, I analyzed my blood, human genome and the DNA of my microbes."

 The recent developments in technology made it easy for Smarr to make the switch.